School Board Policy 620 -

 Credit for Learning

-The purpose of this policy is to recognize student achievement that meets White Bear Lake Area School District required curriculum, standards, and graduation requirements.
-The experiences include, but are not limited to, student achievement in other schools, alternative learning sites, Postsecondary Enrollment Options and concurrent enrollment programs and out-of-school experiences, such as community organizations, work-based learning, and other educational activities and opportunities.
+This policy recognizes student achievement that meets White Bear Lake Area School District required curriculum, standards, and graduation requirements.
+The experiences include, but are not limited to, student achievement in other schools, alternative learning sites, Postsecondary Enrollment Options, concurrent enrollment programs and out-of-school experiences, such as community organizations, work-based learning, and other educational activities and opportunities.
 This policy addresses the transfer of student credit from out-of-state, private, or home schools and online learning programs and to address how the school district will recognize student achievement obtained outside of the school district.

 II.
 General Statement of Policy

 The school district will develop and provide processes and procedures by which students may meet a curriculum credit requirement, whether the district offers the credit within its curriculum, or the student accomplishes the work in another learning environment.
 The school district will provide a process for approving the transfer of credits or curriculum standards completed in another Minnesota school district, for recognition of work completed in other schools and postsecondary institutions, and for recognition of previous learning, community and work experiences as demonstrated by the student through assessment.
 This is a process to allow students who, through other means, have mastered content and can move on to other areas of study.

 A. “Accredited school” means a school that is accredited by an accrediting agency, recognized according to Minnesota Statutes, section 123B.445 or recognized by the Commissioner of the Minnesota Department of Education (Commissioner).